tinacms/tinacms/packages/@tinacms/vercel-previews/README.md

 ## Setting up your data for visual editing

-There are two ways to indicate that field is editable.
+There are two ways to indicate that a field is editable.

 ### Data Attributes

 If an element has a `[data-vercel-edit-info]` attribute on it, it will be considered editable.
-In this scenario, the attribute should be set to the stringified JSON of the schema for the field.
+To make it easier to manage, Tina provides a helper function:

 #### The `vercelEditInfo` helper

-When using the `withMetadata` helper, Tina populates the result's data with embedded metadata.
-This metadata is opaque and isn't something you should worry about knowing.
-To added it to the `[data-vercel-edit-info]` attribute, use the `vercelEditInfo` utility function:
+> NOTE: this should be used in conjuction with the `withSourceMaps` function described below

 ```tsx
 // pages/[slug].tsx